-Alpe d’Huez is a good choice for couples who want a little rustic village atmosphere.
-Restaurants such as La Fondue en Folie serve up traditional (and not so traditional) fondues for two, along with a charming pully system for the bread basket.
-The range of activities include swimming pools to frozen waterfall climbing, with plenty of fun both on and off the slopes.
+Alpe d’Huez is one of the prettiest French ski resorts.
+It’s a good choice for couples who want a little rustic village atmosphere.
+Restaurants such as La Fondue en Folie serve up traditional (and not so traditional) fondues for two, along with a charming pully system for the breadbasket.
+The range of activities includes swimming pools to frozen waterfall climbing, with plenty of fun both on and off the slopes.

 13. Zell am See, Austria